techidaily/site-extra-skills/source/_posts/updated-mastering-speed-eradicating-background-bgs-in-a-flash.md

 * The signature background remover online tool is not included with the free plan

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Clipping Magic

 Compared to Canva, [Clipping Magic](https://clippingmagic.com/) is twice as fast and simple.
 That's because Clipping Magic is designed solely for this purpose — removing backgrounds from all sorts of images.
 This tool is effective but it's not free.
 Their pricing plans range from $2/mo to $11/mo.